ClawArena: Benchmarking AI Agents in Evolving Information Environments: ClawArena

-\textbf{Personalization protocol.} Personalization is evaluated through four stages: (1)~calibration, where the user gives natural hints (e.g., ``put that in a table''); (2)~feedback, where the user corrects previous output; (3)~session-implicit, where preferences are expressed only through interaction patterns; and (4)~silent-exam, where no reminders are given and only these rounds are scored.
-Preferences span five dimensions: output format, artifact naming, document structure, analytical style, and communication tone.
+\textbf{Personalization protocol.} Personalization proceeds through four stages: (1)~calibration with natural hints (``put that in a table''); (2)~feedback via corrections; (3)~session-implicit, expressed only through interaction patterns; and (4)~silent-exam with no reminders; only stage-4 rounds are scored.
+Preferences span output format, artifact naming, document structure, analytical style, and communication tone.